Natural Health Service

 3. Take supplements (vitamins/minerals)

-4. Get 8 hours sleep a night
+4. Get at least 8 hours sleep a night

 5. Walk in nature